 - Quality academic advising: your school needs to help you reach your educational goals through good classes and labs, quality teachers, and guidance through graduation.

 - Social connectedness: finding friends in class, through clubs, or activities helps you to feel you want to stay in school.

 - Involvement and engagement in college activities and programs: a college education is not only academics, but also social activities, self-improvement, and service.
 The more involved you are, the more you enjoy your experience.

 - Faculty and staff approachability: faculty can make your area of study accessible and engaging.
 Good communication is essential to learning.

 Whichever college or university choice you make, choose carefully so that you are happy and involved in your education.
-Empowerly can help you in selecting schools that fit you best.
+Today, we discussed how the differences between in-state and out-of-state colleges can impact your final choice.
+But if you’re still a little lost, Empowerly can help you in selecting schools that fit you best.